andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 ## Adding Tools: Giving the Agent Capabilities

 An agent without tools is just a chatbot.
-Tools turn it into something that can take action in the real world.
+Tools turn it into something that can actually do things.

 WearCast includes a `get_weather` tool that fetches real forecast data from Open-Meteo (no API key required):